MrYakobo/style2inline/README.md

 ```

 After the script runs, `class="foo"` is going to be replaced with `style="background:red;"`.
 That's kinda neat for some purpose.
+Also, check out the default `input.html` and `output.html`.
+They contain examples that may help you understand how to use this script.

 ##Usage
 - Make sure [node](https://nodejs.org/) is installed
 - Place your markup and `<style>` in `input.html`
 - run `node app.js`
-- Your output is dumped into output.html.
+- Your output is dumped into `output.html`.

 This node script doesn't have any dependencies at all.
 Nice!